Robert Enes: Club career

 Melbourne SC, Sydney United, Portsmouth, Northern Spirit and Marconi Stallions.

+In 1997, Enes moved to Portsmouth F.C. from Sydney United on a £175,000 transfer.
+Portsmouth initially attempted to get a work permit for Enes, however when this took too long, Enes was granted Portuguese citizenship.

 International career

 Enes represented the Australian under-20 team at the 1995 FIFA World Youth Championship, and the under-23 team at the 1996 Summer Olympics.
 He also earned seven caps for the senior team.